 •Intended for use by Parkland employees for both personal devices and Parkland-owned devices (that weren't previously set up on the "Campus" SSID).

-•For Parkland-owned devices that previously connected to the "Campus" SSID, please see “Campus” Wi-Fi SSID has Moved to New Authentication Server (Faculty and Staff) - Instructions for Access .•Logins with ParklandOne credentials will be stored and retained preventing the need to authenticate on a daily basis.
+•For Parkland-owned devices that previously connected to the "Campus" SSID, please see Document 63443 is unavailable at this time. .•Logins with ParklandOne credentials will be stored and retained preventing the need to authenticate on a daily basis.

 •Traffic on the PCNet SSID is encrypted.
 (Note: user must accept the SSL certificate when prompted).

 •Personal devices will be given limited access to Parkland network resources.

 •Parkland-owned devices will be granted full access to the Parkland network.